jwergieluk/wergieluk-com/content/posts/rl-taxi.md

     - reinforcement-learning
 ---

+*Summary.* This documents my attempt at solving the taxi-v2 environment.
+To benchmark the TD learning algorithms, I calculate the theoretical expected episode reward for an optimal policy, generate an optimal policy, and

-The description of the taxi environment can be found here:
+The description of the taxi-v2 environment can be found here:

 https://raw.githubusercontent.com/openai/gym/master/gym/envs/toy_text/taxi.py